-- Chateau des Aveylans Rouge, Costieres de Nimes, France ($18) – This is possibly my overall favorite red wine of the evening.
+- Chateau des Aveylans Rouge, Costieres de Nimes, France ($18) – This is possibly my overall favourite red wine of the evening.
 This is a blend of 50% Grenache and 50% Syrah.
 Very nice aromas.
 Full body, dry, meaty, black fruit flavours.
-You can drink this one on it’s own or enjoy with some cheddar or a grilled chop or steak.
+You can drink this one on its own or enjoy with some cheddar or a grilled chop or steak.

 - Mas des Aveylans Syrah Cuvee, 2005, Costieres de Nimes, France ($22) – The big brother of the previous wine, is 100% Syrah.
 Meaty and chocolate flavours.
 Medium tannins.
 Such great flavour for a wine that has aged 7 years!